jdcalvin/neo4j_starter/README.md

 Documentation here will serve as a guide for setting up Neo4j for future uses.

 ###Dependencies

+Note: I have only tested this method using Ubuntu 14.04 LTS 64 bit.

 * Jruby 1.7.12
 * Rails 4.1
 * OpenJDK 64-Bit Server VM